oemof/tespy/docs/integration/optimization.rst

     Figure: Scatter plot for all individuals during the optimization

-Finally, you can access the individuals in each of the generations, and you can have a look at you population.
-For more info on the population API please visit the pygmo documentation.
+You can access the data generated by the optimization from the :code:`problem.log` attribute, which contains each variable input that was evaluated by the optimizer in your tespy model.
+On top, you can access the result attribute, population information etc. as documented by pymoo.

 .. literalinclude:: /../tutorial/advanced/optimization_example.py
     :language: python
-    :start-after: [sec_5]
+    :start-after: [sec_6]
-    :end-before: [sec_6]
+    :end-before: [sec_7]